Vman1111/SenioriOSDevStudy/README.md

 commit `Enable code coverage gathering` - follow video to see changes for this commit

 commit `Add CI scheme` - follow video to see changes for this commit

+commit `Add Travis CI config` - follow video to see changes for this commit